 Note: The review process is a two-stage process.
 The full application form will be reviewed in stage 1 and the top applicants will be short-listed to progress to stage 2.
-Stage 2 will consist of a review of the lay summaries and the personal statements by non-scientific reviewers (please see Section 7 for f) Research Experience q) Personal Statement
+Stage 2 will consist of a review of the lay summaries and the personal statements by non-scientific reviewers (please see Section 7 for information on the assessment procedure).
+It is the non-scientific reviewers who will make the final decision on who should get funding, therefore, it is very important that the lay abstract is written in plain English and is understandable to a non-scientific audience.
+Please see Appendix 1 for guidelines on writing a lay abstract.